-In this article, we describe how HF progresses over time and explain the outlook for people with this condition.
-We also examine the causes, symptoms, and treatment options.
+This article discusses how HF progresses over time and explains the outlook for people with this condition.
+It also examine the causes, symptoms, treatment options, and stages.

-There are four different stages of HF: A, B, C, and D.
+There are four different stages of systolic heart failure: A, B, C, and D.

-When the condition progresses to the next stage, a person’s chance of surviving for 5 or more years decreases.
+When the condition progresses to the next stage, a person’s chance of surviving decreases.

 People with stage A HF do not yet have dysfunction of the pumping activity of the heart but have a high risk of developing HF due to related conditions, such as chronic high blood pressure, diabetes, and coronary artery disease.

 People with this stage HF have no problems with the structure of the heart or how their heart works.
-They will also rarely experience any symptoms of HF but may have symptoms related to their other conditions.
+Treatment should focus on managing risk factors.